DawsonBodenhamer/AdorableHamsterPets-Source/README.md

 </div>
 </a>

-**Adorable Hamster Pets** introduces, against potentially better judgment, hamsters to Minecraft.
+Adorable Hamster Pets introduces, against potentially better judgment, hamsters to Minecraft.
 Tiny, fuzzy, occasionally helpful, frequently underfoot creatures destined to become your new favorite source of minor inventory clutter.
 They squeak, bounce, fly... if you throw them... and silently judge your life choices from the questionable safety of your shoulder.
-You can tame them (if you're patient), feed them various vegetable concoctions (results may vary), and even launch them in an attack.
+You can tame them, feed them various vegetable concoctions, and even send them on the attack.
 (Consult your local ethics committee.
 Or don't.
 I'm not your conscience).

 ---